davecoll3/magic-8-ball/README.md

 ## Design

 ### Imagery
-* An image of the Orion Nebula was used to create a visual link to mysticism that is intrinsically conected to space and space iconography.
+* An image of the Orion Nebula was used to create a visual link to mysticism that is intrinsically connected to space and space iconography.
 It has a vibrant, colourful aesthetic that is visually appealing.

 ### Color Scheme

 * Black and white colours were used on the Eight Ball as is traditional.
 White, black and grey text was used across the site to provide good contrast; adhering to the WCAG 2.1 contrast guidelines.
-Magenta, cyan, and white was used to help blend the Eight Ball into the background image.
+Magenta, cyan, and white were used to help blend the Eight Ball into the background image.
 In keeping with this theme, various shades of purple were used on the "Shake!" button and on the back area of the Eight Ball itself to provide some shading and make it seem less two dimensional.

 ### Fonts

-* The Google font of Nunito was chosen as it is a well balanced typeface with a slightly rounded edge which fits in with the overall look of the site, providing good definition without detracting form the imagary.
+* The Google font of Nunito was chosen as it is a well balanced typeface with a slightly rounded edge which fits in with the overall look of the site, providing good definition without detracting from the imagery.

 ### Structure